Okayu vs Zosui: Japanese Rice Porridge

-In addition to the Zosui rice porridge, Japanese home cooks sometimes make a porridge called “Okayu (お粥)” at home, but do you know how the former is different from the latter?
-If your answer is no, please read on.
+In addition to Zosui, Japanese home cooks sometimes make a rice porridge called “Okayu (お粥)”, but how does the former differ from the latter?
+This time, I will explain that.

-Zosui is the generic name for Japanese porridge made by cooking rice and other food materials, like meat, seafood, eggs, vegetables and mushrooms, together in a seasoned water.
+First off, Zosui, also known as “Ojiya (おじや)” or “Konagaki (こながき)”, is the generic name for Japanese porridge made by cooking rice and other ingredients together in seasoned water.

-This Japanese rice porridge is seasoned mainly with soy sauce or Miso soybean paste, which is why the rice dish mixed with Miso soup or simmered in the leftover soup of Nabemono is included in Zosui.
-Zosui is also referred to as “Ojiya (おじや)” or “Konagaki (こながき)” in Japan, by the way.
+Zosui is seasoned mainly with soy sauce or miso, and the rice mixed with miso soup or simmered in the leftovers of Nabemono can be classified in Zosui.

-Kayu, or O-kayu is a Japanese porridge that can be made of various cereals, such as non-glutinous rice, wheat, millet or buckwheat.
-Not only that, but beans and potatoes can also be its main ingredient.
+The Japanese porridge, Okayu, or Kayu, actually can be made of various varieties of cereals, such as rice, wheat, millet, or buckwheat.
+Also, beans and potatoes can be the main ingredient of Okayu.

 Okayu is a simple porridge made by boiling those cereals in plenty of water until soft and thick.
-Since this plain porridge is low in calories, it is sometimes used as a diet food in Japan.
+Since the plain porridge is low in calories, it is favored as a diet food in Japan.

-As with Zosui, Okayu is easy to digest and is often served for sick persons.
-By the way, Okayu is known as one of the Japan’s Buddhist vegetarian dishes called Shojin Ryori.
+As with Zosui, Okayu is easy to digest and tends to be served for sick persons.